ARM-software/lisa/README.md

 ## 5. Example of regression test: EAS RFC

-Once a new set of tests have been defined and verified, perhaps using a notebook to develop them, they can be generally transformed into a standalone regression test.
-Regression tests are written using the same API used to develop a notebook, thus their transformation in a bach task is generally quite easy, especially considering that a notebook can be exported as a standalone python script.
+Once a new set of tests have been defined and verified, perhaps using a notebook to develop them, they can be transformed into a standalone regression test.
+Regression tests are written using the same API used to develop a notebook, thus their transformation in a batch task is generally quite easy, especially considering that a notebook can be exported as a standalone python script.

 An example of such a regression test is:

 	tests/eas/rfc.py

-This test has been designed to allows an easy configuration of many different target configurations and workload to be executed and compared from both a performance and an energy standpoint.
+This test is designed to allow different configurations and workloads to be compared from both a performance and an energy standpoint.

-To run this regression test, first you need to setup the local execution environment by sourcing the initialization script from your shell:
+To run this regression test, first set up the local execution environment by sourcing the initialization script:

 	$ DEVMODE=1 source init_env

-Than you should check the target configuration, which is defined in *target.config*.
-This file has to be update at least to define the login credential for the target to be use.
-You should defined also the kind of platform (e.g. "linux" or "android") and the board (if it's one of the board supported by the toolkit, e.g. "tc2" or "juno")
+Next, check the target configuration which is defined in *target.config*.
+This file has to be updated to at least define the login credentials for the target to use, and the kind of platform (e.g. "linux" or "android") and the board (if it is supported by the toolkit, e.g. "tc2" or "juno")

-The set of target configuration considered by the test as well as the set of workload to execute on each configuration is defined by a test specific configuration file.
+The set of target configuration considered by the test as well as the set of workloads to execute on each configuration is defined by a test specific configuration file.
 In the case of the EAS regression suite, this file is *tests/eas/rfc_eas.config*.
-Have a look to this file and ensure to enable/tune the "confs" and "wloads" sections to meet your needs.
+Have a look at this file and ensure to enable/tune the "confs" and "wloads" sections.
 The default configuration runs a predefined set of tests which are commonly used for EAS RFC postings.

-Once eveything has been configured to run the test you can execute it with:
+Once eveything has been configured to run the test, execute it with:

 	nosetests -v tests/eas/rfc.py:EAS

-this simple command will run all the configured experiments and collect the results into the output folder generated by the TestEnv and pointed by "results_latest" symlink in the top folder.
+This command will run all the configured experiments and collect the results into the output folder generated by the TestEnv and pointed to by "results_latest" symlink in the top folder.

-Once the test has completed you can report the results using the command:
+Once the test has completed, report the results using the command:

 	./tools/report.py  --base noeas --tests eas

-which will generate in this case a table comparing energy/performance metrics for the "eas" configuration with respect to the "noeas" configuration.
+which will generate a table comparing energy/performance metrics for the "eas" configuration with respect to the "noeas" configuration.

 ### Target configuration

 Regression tests make use of the test environment generated by the TestEnv module.
-This module by default configure the target defined by the __target.conf__ file present at the top level folder.
+By default, this module configures the target defined by the __target.conf__ file present at the top level folder.

-Have a look at this file, the embedded documentation should be good enought to understand how to properly setup a target to be used for the execution of the EAS RFC regression test.
+The comments in this file should be good enought to understand how to properly setup a target to be used for the execution of all the tests provided by the toolkit.

 ### Experiments configuration